FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-Trait to define a phaser to run before update a record
+is before-update Trait to define a phaser to run before update a record

 ### multi sub trait_mod:<is>